geard8/team-PiedPiper-agiledb-doe21/README.md

 ___

-## Docmentation
+## Documentation

-Here is our documention than include aktivite log, sprint planning, retospectiv meeting log, and document about dialog with PO
+Here is our documentation that include's activity log, sprint planning, retrospectiv log and document with our dialogue with PO.

 [Here is our documention](u04a_Agile-DB_DOE21_Chas_Academy_Grupp_PiedPiper.pdf).